ScottishCovidResponse/hugo_source_files/content/docs/data/sources_and_products.md

 |              |                       |                                 |
 |              |                       |                                 |

-## Information about Serology-based tests for COVID-19
+## Information about serology-based tests for COVID-19

 This [website](https://www.centerforhealthsecurity.org/resources/COVID-19/serology/Serology-based-tests-for-COVID-19.html#sec3 ) collates type of testing in use by country, including sensitivity and specificity, where available.

 Latent-class [meta-analysis](https://www.researchsquare.com/article/rs-33243/v1 ) estimating sensitivity and specificity for COVID diagnostics DOI: 10.21203/rs.3.rs-33243/v1

-## ONS Coronavirus Infection Survey Pilot
+## ONS Coronavirus infection survey pilot

 This is a [national survey](https://www.medrxiv.org/content/10.1101/2020.07.06.20147348v1.full.pdf ) (England), collecting throat and nose swabs and accompanying data from individuals in households across England, estimates the prevalence and incidence of SARS-CoV-2 in the community in England.

-## Health Data Sources for Progress of COVID-19 epidemic in UK
+## Health Data sources for progress of COVID-19 epidemic in UK

 Data requirements and sources about the progress of the epidemic in UK (including Scotland).
 These data are available at different spatial scales and stratified by social factors (eg age, sex, area deprivation, ethnicity).
 As these are classified as personal data, it may be necessary to obtain special permission to access the data.
 Permissions will be required for individual level data, finer spatial scales and more stratifications.